Thomas Craven: Writing career

 He wrote numerous books, several very popular, including, Men of Art and Modern Art: the Men, the Movements, the Meaning, which were Book-of–the-Month club selections.
 Another of his books, A Treasury of Art Masterpieces: from the Renaissance to the Present Day reached the bestseller list and was re-issued several times.
-In addition, he contributed essays, articles and criticisms to numerous periodicals, including cribners, Harpers, The Dial, The Nation, The New Republic, The American Mercury, and The Forum.
+In addition, he contributed essays, articles and criticisms to numerous periodicals, including Scribners, Harpers, The Dial, The Nation, The New Republic, The American Mercury, and The Forum.
 At one time, he was the art critic for the New York American.

 An example of his "no holds barred" writing comes from the Introduction to Modern Art; the Men, the Movements, the Meaning:

 There is one exception – Modigliani.
 I have included this gifted wastrel as a specimen of the effects of Bohemianism on the artist.
 Modigliani was a real artist but not a great one.
 He had talent and charm, but was incapable of self-discipline.
 I have used him as a symbol of the multitudes of young men who go to the dogs in the slums of Paris.

 However, although he could be caustic, he was equally capable of providing praise.
 In describing John Steuart Curry's painting Baptism in Kansas, he says, "There was no burlesque in the picture, no satire, no sophisticated fooling.
 It was conceived in reverence and spiritual understanding, and executed with an honesty of purpose that is all too rare in any art."

-Thomas Craven’s impact on the art world was significant.
-Any literature discussing the Regionalist painters refers to Mr. Craven’s work.
+Thomas Craven's impact on the art world was significant.
+Any literature discussing the Regionalist painters refers to Mr. Craven's work.
 He is discussed in Renegade Regionalists by James M. Dennis, John Steuart Curry's Pageant of America by Laurence E. Schmeckebier, and Tom and Jack: The Intertwined Lives of Thomas Hart Benton and Jackson Pollock by Henry Adams.
-His influence is best described by Time magazine’s review of his book, Men of Art:
+His influence is best described by Time magazine's review of his book, Men of Art:

 Today the entire U. S. art world pays attention to him.